-If your dog has not pooped for more than 3 days and you have tried these at-home tips and tricks and your dog is not pooping it is time to see your vet.
+If your dog has not pooped for more than three days and you have tried these at-home tips and tricks and your dog is not pooping, it is time to see your vet.

 What can my vet do for a dog who is not pooping?

-If your dog is not pooping your vet can examine your dog and run a test to figure out what is wrong with your dog and figure out why they are not pooping.
+If your dog is not pooping, your vet can examine it and run a test to determine what is wrong with your dog and why they are not pooping.